Lampions/lampions/README.md

 # Lampions

-Lampions is a small project to configure email aliases and handle email relaying/forwarding leveraging the AWS infrastructure.
+Lampions is a project to configure email aliases and handle email relaying/forwarding leveraging the AWS infrastructure.
 The goal is to insulate a user's primary email address(es) from services they have signed up for by creating dedicated aliases and associated routes used to